saint gregory's catholic church, Longton

 Consoled and coaxed his parishioners to accept change when mining subsidence ruined the Pugin Church and Presbytery.
 The Pugin Church and presbytery were demolished and the new church erected.
 During this time parish affairs were conducted from a crampted terrace house shared with both a curate and housekeeper.

 Saw the closing of St Gregory’s secondary school and the opening of the new Bishop Bright Comprehensive school in Longton Hall Road.
+The Infant and Junior Schools were extended.

 After all debts were cleared the new church was concecrated.